 April 2, 1920 The Japanese-Canadian War Memorial, designed by Vancouver architect James Benzie, was installed at Stanley Park.
 Chuck Davis writes: “It commemorates Japanese-Canadians who fought in World War I. It’s there to this day, a handsome structure surrounded by flowering cherry trees.
 A Japanese-Canadian entrepreneur, Koichiro Sanmiya, sold war bonds to raise the money for the memorial.”

-April 5, 1917 Women were awarded the right to vote in BC (unless they were of Asian or First Nations decent, that would come later in the century).
+April 5, 1917 Women were awarded the right to vote in BC (unless they were of Asian decent or Indigenous, that didn’t happen for many more decades).

 April 6, 1886 The City of Vancouver was incorporated.